SESAME-Synchrotron/BEATS_user_manual/docs/source/hardware.rst

 	:align: center
 	:alt: Sample mounting at BEATS

 	*(LEFT) Sample mounted on BEATS tomography endstation with M-BK-1A magnetic holder.
-(RIGHT) The sample plate has 9 M4 holes that can be used for custom sample support.*
+(CENTER) Entstation tomography plate.
+(RIGHT) Newport M-BK-1A and M-BK-2A top plates.
+All M4 holes can be used for custom sample support.*

 Detectors
 ---------